papatangosierra/serifu/README.md

         * WOOOOOOOO!!
         !
 Crowd cheering sound effect continues across all panels on page.

-The `!` notation is _not_ meant to be used for text that should be included on the page as a note to the reader.
+The `!` notation is not meant to be used for text that should be included on the page as a note to the reader.
 That would be better indicated by something like:

         Light: Heh... just according to _keikaku._
         Translation note: "Keikaku" means "plan."

 #### Pre-formatted Text Blocks

-As stated before, Text Lines are ended with a newline character. **There is one one exception to this rule:** Following a Text Line's Source with three equals signs (`===`) on a line by themselves begins a pre-formatted text block.
-This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. Three equals signs on a line by themselves ends the pre-formatted section:
+As stated before, Text Lines are normally ended with a newline character. **There is one exception to this rule:** Immediately following a Text Line's Source with a forward slash and an equals sign (`/=`) begins a pre-formatted text block.
+This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. An equals sign followed by a forward slash (`=/`) ends the block.

-        Sign:
-    ===
+        Sign:/=
     Menu:
     - Pizza: 50 Yen
     - Okonomiyaki: 100 Yen
     - Beer: 200 Yen
-    ===
+    =/

-Note that without the `===` tokens, the `Menu:` would be interpreted as a line with a Source called `Menu` but with no Content, while two lines beneath it would be interpreted as new panels, since they both begin with `-`.
-Placing all this text between `===` marks ensures that all four lines are understood as as the Content for the `Sign` Line.
+Note that without the being enclosed by the `/=` `=/` markers, the `Menu:` would be interpreted as a line with a Source called `Menu` but with no Content, while the three lines beneath it would be interpreted as new panels, since they both begin with `-`.
+Placing all this text between `/=` `=/` marks ensures that all four lines are included as the Content for the `Sign` Text Line.

+The opening `/=` marker must immediately follow its Source, without any spaces.

-Any text between `===` tokens is interpreted verbatim, so the `*`, `_`, and `**` tokens for indicating boldface and italics do not apply there.
+Any text between `/=` `=/` tokens is interpreted verbatim, so the `*`, `_`, and `**` tokens for indicating boldface and italics do not apply there.

+If a line requires multiple underscores or asterisks to be represented literally, a one-line Text Block is the best way to accomplish this:

+        Contract Text:/= The undersigned* agrees to sell his soul** for a thousand                      berries.***=/

-## The Serifu Roadmap
+## Etc.

-I am currently working on a Javascript-based parser for the Serifu language, which I will first be integrating into a web-based editor.
-I'm using Marijn Haverbeke's [Lezer](https://lezer.codemirror.net) to implement the parser, and [CodeMirror](https://codemirror.net/6/) to build the editor.

-Once the parser and editor are approximately duplicating the functionality of [my first attempt at Serifu](https://serifu-prototype.glitch.me), I will move on to a rewrite of [the InDesign extension](https://www.youtube.com/watch?v=yGyYkDYovlY) that enables automatic sequential text placement of script lines, which is one of the main raisons d'être of this project.

-The markup rules described in this document are not yet set in stone, and there is still considerable latitude for adjustment. **If you are a manga translator, letterer, or editor, and you have feedback or thoughts on Serifu, please feel free to get in touch.**
+The markup rules described in this document are not yet set in stone, and there is still latitude for adjustment. **If you are a comics writer, manga translator, letterer, or editor, and you have feedback or thoughts on Serifu, please feel free to get in touch.**